-Evelyn has been married for 30 years and has two grown sons.
-Since 1999 she's worked in economic development managing non-profit organizations.
-She is currently the Executive Director for the Oceanside Division of Family Practice in Qualicum Beach.
-Evelyn also serves as a Board member of Oceanside Hospice Society and the Oceanside Health and Wellness Network.
+Evelyn is currently the Executive Director for the Central Island Division of Family Practice in Qualicum Beach.
+Evelyn also serves as the Treasurer of Oceanside Hospice Society.
+Evelyn lives in Union Bay.

 With changing economic realities, a more focused regulatory environment and increased competition, it's important that Coastal Community maintains a forward- looking, innovative board and staff to lead the organization to continued success.
 Evelyn is proud to be a member of that team.